-He led me along a jungle path with mossy overhangs towering above me and steamy, misty, jungle rice fields that dropped away below.
+He led me along a jungle path with mossy overhangs towering above me and steamy, misty rice fields that dropped away below.
 As I negotiated the slippery, narrow path, Wayan explained, “These rice fields are very old.
-They are World Heritage listed and protected.
-Since the 9th century, farmers have been cultivating these rice terraces, using an irrigated rice cultivation method called subak.
-In our village we have royal inscriptions on rocks from the old Balinese kingdom that mention the subak system of sharing water for rice growing, so we know it is very old.”
+They are World Heritage-listed and protected.
+Since the 9th century, farmers have been cultivating these rice terraces using an irrigation method known as Subak.
+In our village, we have royal inscriptions on rocks from the old Balinese kingdom that mention the subak system of sharing water for rice growing, so we know it is very old.”

 Meditation Caves